 Casino Royale (1967)

 Producer Charles K. Feldman acquired the rights to the first Bond novel before the official series from Eon Productions was launched.
-He subsequently produced this spoof of the 007 series, which bears only the title of the book and the name of the Bond character (who is played by David Niven).
-Six credited directors, a bevy of screenwriters and a boatload of international stars couldn’t salvage this infamous mess of a movie.
+He subsequently produced this spoof of the 007 series, which bears only the title of the book and the name of the Bond character (who is played by David Niven, Peter Sellers, and several other actors).
+Six credited directors, a bevy of screenwriters, and a boatload of international stars couldn’t salvage this infamous mess of a movie.

 On Her Majesty’s Secret Service (1969)